bytedance/Protenix/README.md

 # the default n_cycle/n_step/n_samples is 10/200/5 respectively, you can modify it by passing --cycle x1 --step x2 --sample x3

 # run with example.json, which contains precomputed msa dir.
-protenix predict --input examples/example.json --out_dir  ./output --seeds 101
+protenix predict --input examples/example.json --out_dir  ./output --seeds 101 --use_msa_server

 # run with multiple json files, the default seed is 101.
-protenix predict --input ./jsons_dir/ --out_dir  ./output
+protenix predict --input ./jsons_dir/ --out_dir  ./output --use_msa_server

 # if the json do not contain precomputed msa dir,
 # add --use_msa_server to search msa and then predict.